Brain drain, talent mismatch hold Taiwan back

 By Lee Chyen Yee

-TAIPEI (Reuters) - When Bernard Liu was looking for people to join his team of equity researchers at JPMorgan in Taiwan last year, he found a labor market lacking people qualified to work in the global financial services sector.
+TAIPEI (Reuters) - When Bernard Liu was looking for people to join his team of equity researchers at JPMorgan in Taiwan last year, he found a labor market rich in engineers but lacking in people qualified for the service sector.

 In the end, it took him a whole year to fill the three posts.